pauldavidfisher/quotes-worth-knowing/_posts/2024-04-12-the-greengrocer.md

 ---
-title: "The Greengrocer"
+title: "The Watch and the Watchmaker"
 categories:
   - Blog
+  - Politics
 tags:
-  - Post Formats
   - quote
   - politics
 ---

+### Valclav Havel

 ## The Greengrocer